 JSON Error Handling

-Most examples use JSON_VALUE for simplicity.
-However, all examples are also applicable to JSON_EXTRACT.
+for simplicity.
+However, all examples are also applicable to JSON_EXTRACT

-Error Description | Examples | Result |
+Error description | Examples | Result |

 ---|---|---|